afsenovilla/Yoto-Audio-Player-Browser-Extension/README.md

 # Yoto Audio Player (Browser Extension)

 ## 👉 **How to:**
-- Scan your Yoto Card using your phone to access the ==unique URL== stored inside.
+- Scan your Yoto Card using your phone to access the **unique URL** stored inside.
 - Navigate to that URL to be able to play and download the Yoto Card content.

 ## ✨ **Features:**